-We propose a GVCM for non-normal response data.
-In contrast to existing methods, our method is a univariate kernel estimator that accounts for heteroscedastic data, and, hence, is more flexible and efficient.
-Moreover, the proposed estimator has a closed form in the iterative algorithm, which reduces the computational burden.
-For example, with 105, 548 samples in our motivating date set, it is not feasible to apply existing methods, whereas our method converges within a minute.
-Finally, the proposed method is shown to be uniformly consistent, asymptotically normal, and semiparametrically efficient when the conditional distribution belongs to an exponential family.
-The simulation study shows that our estimator is more efficient than those obtained using existing methods.
+We propose a generalized varying coefficients model for non-normal response data.
+As opposed to the existing methods, our method is a univariate kernel estimator which accounts for heteroscedastic data, and, hence, is more flexible and efficient.
+Moreover, the proposed estimator has a closed form in the iterative algorithm, which has reduced the computational burden.
+For example, with 105,548 samples in our motivating dateset, it is not feasible to apply the existing methods, but our method can converge within a minute.
+Finally, the proposed method is